top of page

 If you would like to learn more about our Board of Trustees and how to support our organization, send us a message through our contact page!
 We are often on the lookout for new Trustees, and would love to hear from you!

 We would also like to honor our Board of Trustees Alumni for all of their contributions in getting us to where we are today!
-Kerry Crow, Nancy Wight, Megan Sass, Alexis Pittman, Constance Rinaldo, Tina Perreault, Brian Miron, Sean Hamblett, Kerren McKeeman, Heather Lawson, Ashley Rousseau.
+Kerry Crow, Nancy Wight, Megan Sass, Alexis Pittman, Constance Rinaldo, Tina Perreault, Brian Miron, Sean Hamblett, Kerren McKeeman, Heather Lawson, Ashley Rousseau, Nicole Terry Jones, David Graham.

 Jackie Davis - Executive Director & Founder